Sequential Monte Carlo Methods in the nimble R Package: Sequential Monte Carlo methods for state-space models

 \subsection{Filtering algorithms}

-In Section~\ref{subsubsec:Boot} and Section~\ref{subsubsec:Aux}, two types of SMC methods (the bootstrap filter and auxiliary particle filter) are described, each of which can be used to generate samples from the filtering distribution $p(x_{t}|y_{1:t}, \theta)$ or the smoothing distribution $p(x_{1:t}|y_{1:t},\theta)$.
-A third method, known as the Liu and West filter, can be used to concurrently sample values of any top-level parameters along with latent states, resulting in an approximation of $p(x_{t}, \theta|y_{1:t})$.
-The Liu and West filter is described in Section~\ref{subsubsec:LWF}.
-In Section~\ref{subsubsec:PMCMC}, a particle MCMC algorithm is detailed that uses particle filters to estimate likelihoods within a Metropolis-Hastings MCMC sampling scheme for ${\theta}$.
+In Section~\ref{subsubsec:Boot} and Section~\ref{subsubsec:Aux}, two types of SMC methods (the bootstrap filter and auxiliary particle filter) are described, each of which can be used to generate samples from the filtering distribution $p(x_{t}|y_{1:t}, \theta)$ or the smoothing distribution $p(x_{1:t}|y_{1:t},\theta)$, and to obtain likelihood estimates.
+In Section~\ref{subsubsec:IF2}, we describe the IF2 algorithm, which uses SMC algorithms to produce maximum-likelihood estimates of $\theta$.
+In Section~\ref{subsubsec:PMCMC}, a PMCMC algorithm is detailed that uses SMC methods to estimate likelihoods within a Metropolis-Hastings MCMC sampling scheme for ${\theta}$.

-The Ensemble Kalman filter, or EnKF \citep{evensen03}, can also be used to conduct inference on the filtering distribution of latent states.
-Similar to SMC techniques, the EnKF approximates the filtering distribution via a collection of particles that are propagated forwards in time.
-However, whereas SMC methods use importance sampling to select particles at each time point, the EnKF instead shifts particles towards the filtering distribution using an approximation to the Kalman gain matrix.
+The Ensemble Kalman filter, or EnKF \citep{evensen03}, can also be used to estimate the filtering distribution.
+Similar to other SMC techniques, the EnKF approximates the filtering distribution via a collection of particles that are propagated forwards in time.
+However, whereas other SMC methods use importance sampling to select particles at each time point, the EnKF instead shifts particles towards the filtering distribution using an approximation to the Kalman gain matrix.
 The EnKF is described in Section~\ref{subsubsec:ENKF}.

+The algorithm summaries provided in this paper are not intended to be a comprehensive overview of the current state of filtering methods.
+Several papers describe the landscape of filtering algorithms and related inference methods for state-space models, including \citet{arulampalam02}, \citet{doucet09}, and \citet{kantas15}.

+Note that in the following discussions of the bootstrap, auxiliary particle and ensemble Kalman filters, $\theta$ is treated as fixed, so we have omitted it to reduce notational overhead.